Alternative media: Participatory culture

 Alternative media have frequently been studied as a manifestation of participatory culture, in which citizens do not act as consumers only, but as contributors or producers as well.
 By opening up access to media production, participatory culture is believed to further democracy, civic engagement, and creative expression.
 Participatory culture pre-dates the Internet.
 Amateur Press Associations are a form of participatory culture that emerged late in the 19th century.
 Members of such associations typeset and print their own publications, which are mailed through a network of subscribers.
 Zines, community-supported radio stations, and other types of projects were predecessors of blogs, podcasts, wikis, and social networks.
 Web services such as Tumblr, Imgur, Reddit, Medium, TikTok, and YouTube, among others, allow users to distribute original content to wider audiences, which makes media production more participatory.

-Alternative media are also created by participatory journalism as citizens play an active role in collecting, reporting, analyzing, and disseminating news and information.
+Alternative media are created by participatory journalism as citizens play an active role in collecting, reporting, analyzing, and disseminating news and information.
 This form of alternative and activist news-gathering and reporting functions outside of mainstream media institutions, often as a response to the shortcomings of professional journalism.
 It engages in journalistic practices but is driven by goals other than profit making, has different ideals, and relies on alternative sources of legitimacy.

 Participatory media approaches consider participation in producing media content as well as in making decisions about media production processes as a defining feature of alternative media.
 Participatory culture can be realized in a number of ways.
 Media literacy is a way to begin participating by understanding media systems' conventions and means of production.
 Individuals learning to produce media themselves is the step that moves citizens from literacy to participation.
 Fan fiction, community radio (or low-power FM), and hyper-local blogging are just a few ways that citizens can produce media content to participate in the production of alternative media.

 By fostering participation, alternative media contribute to the strengthening of a civic attitude and allow citizens to be active in one of the main spheres relevant to daily life and to put their right to communication into practice.
 To demonstrate the relationship between democracy and participation in media production, the term citizen's media illustrates that alternative media can help those who are producing media also become active citizens – particularly in a democracy.
 This idea is tied very closely to community media.